 Boat financing terms vary from lender to lender.
 This means your loan may have a fixed rate or a variable interest rate, fixed repayment schedule, balloon payment requirement, or origination or funding fees added to the loan amount.
 Because most boat loan lenders require you to use your boat as collateral, your annual percentage rate on a boat loan may be lower than alternative forms of financing.

 For instance, LightStream interest rates range from 4.29% up to 10.84% for fixed term loans for a boat.
 Repayment may be extended up to 84 months, depending on the amount financed.
 The maximum loan amount available is $100,000.

-Similarly, Essex Credit offers boat loans with interest rates as low as 5.19% and repayment terms up to 20 years depending on the loan amount.
-Essex Credit differs from LightStream in that borrowers may finance up to $2 million for a new boat purchase.
+Similarly, Essex Credit offers boat loans with competitive interest rates and repayment terms vary depending on the loan amount.

 Using a boat loan calculator can help you see how much financing you’ll need, and what your payments might look like in different scenarios.

 Alternative Ways to Finance a Boat

 Boat loans from specific lenders are not the only strategy for paying for a new or used boat purchase.
 You may also look at your options to finance with the help of a personal loan or a home equity solution if you can get credit approval and competitive rates.

 A home equity loan or home equity line of credit is available to homeowners who have available equity in their primary residence.
 This is the difference between the balance left on a mortgage and the market value of the home.
 If equity is available, a home equity loan or line of credit can be used for just about any major purchase, including a boat.

 Home equity loans often have fixed interest rates that are lower than financing alternatives, while home equity lines of credit have variable rates that fluctuate over time.
 While home equity may be available as a way to finance a boat, homeowners are effectively using their home as collateral for the boat.